-Gifs, pictures, videos… that have a predefined “pattern”, or, as Richard Dawkins would say, the basic genetic code, and then various people across the Internet make their “mutation”, a variation on the theme.
+Gifs, pictures, and videos… that have a predefined “pattern”, or, as Richard Dawkins would say, the basic genetic code, and then various people across the Internet make their “mutation”, a variation on the theme.

 The meme has some basic specificity of its own, which is remixed from case to case, but the basic genetic code is recognizable.

-For example, “Confused Travolta” which is remixed from case to case (by changing the background, ie the context), and the basic “gene” (Travolta’s hand movement) is always there.
+For example, “Confused Travolta” is remixed from case to case (by changing the background, ie the context), and the basic “gene” (Travolta’s hand movement) is always there.

 Memes are important because by using them in communication with people, you act naturally, as a person who is part of the Internet culture.